chrplr/PCBS/slides/exercises_clean_code.md

 The goal is to make code **easy to understand** and **easy to change**.

 * **CC1 Use meaningful names**.

     Reveal purpose.
 Replace magic numbers.
     Say what functions do.
 Describe side-effects.
 Remove ambiguity.
     Use different words for different concepts.
-Use the appropriate level of abstraction
+    Use the appropriate level of description

 * **CC2 Create functions that do one thing**.
-Build abstractions.

 * **CC3 DRY: Don't Repeat Yourself**.
-Avoid code duplication.

 * **CC4 Explain yourself in code, not comments**.
-Comments do not make up for bad code.

 ---